8 things you should do with Google Home right now

 Give Google Home a makeover

-While the Google Home Mini ($39 at Google Store) comes in a variety of colors, the original Google Home speaker is clean, white and frankly lacking any personality.
+While the Google Home Mini comes in a variety of colors, the original Google Home speaker is clean, white and frankly lacking any personality.

 Fortunately, it's easy to customize the speaker to better fit your decor or desires.
 You can swap out the grey base for official copper, black, or red options from Google.
 Don't like the white top part of the speaker?
 Cover it with a custom skin.